 - A team of security experts who review suspicious transactions.

 - They do not store your debit or credit card information on their servers.

-Ria have successfully transacted billions of dollars of international transfers for millions of customers over the last 25 years, and their network is growing consistently.
+Ria have successfully transacted billions of dollars of international transfers and have made over a billion transfers for millions of customers over the last 30 years, and their network is growing consistently.
 They are a “Better Business Bureau” accredited business with a rating of A+.

 So, is Ria safe?
 Yes — they are a reliable, secure way to send money overseas and have all the necessary security and regulations in place to protect your money and personal information.

 Ria allows you to send money from a limited number of countries

 Ria allows you to send money to a lot of different countries

 Ria is available in a few different languages

 It is possible to pay for your transfer by local bank transfer